 (CommentLuv)

-WordPress has a built-in commenting function that lets your blog readers interact with your web site, post new comments, reply to existing comments and engage with your content as part of a community.
+The WordPress native commenting system lets your blog readers engage with your site, post comments, reply to existing comments and participate in discussions.

-You can enhance the WordPress default commenting feature with a 3rd-party plugin that integrates your comments with social media, helping to spread and share your content around.
+You can enhance the WordPress default commenting feature with 3rd-party plugins that integrate your comments with social media, helping to share and spread your content online.

-(CommentLuv can attract more comments and web traffic and improve user engagement on your website or blog.)
+(CommentLuv can attract more comments and web traffic and create more user engagement on your site.)

-(Social LinkMachine – syndicate and drip-feed content automatically to many traffic-generating websites)
+(Social LinkMachine – syndicate your content automatically to over 30 traffic-generating websites)

-- Social Bookmarking Platforms: e.g. Bitly, Folkd, Kippt, Zotero, etc.
+- Social Bookmarking Platforms: e.g. Deviantart, Diigo, Plurk, Reddit, etc.

-Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content distribution efforts), we have written a comprehensive article where we explore several social media measurement tools and technologies that you may want to check out.
-More information:
+Also, if you would like to know more about setting up social media tracking (so you can get useful information about your content distribution efforts), we have written a comprehensive article on social media monitoring tools that will help you manage, measure, and analyze your social media marketing initiatives.
+For more details, go here:

 Kickstart Your WordPress Traffic System